aspeakman/SolisControl/README2.md

 You can define up to 3 charge and 3 discharge periods (non-overlapping) for your inverter/battery setup ( _charge_period_, _charge_period2_, _charge_period3_, _discharge_period_, _discharge_period2_ and _discharge_period3_ ).

-To set up a period define the _start_ and _end_ times and the _current_ to use in amps.
+To set up a period, define the _start_ and _end_ times and the _current_ to use in amps.
 The system will restrict each charge or discharge episode to within the appropriate start/end period, and it will check the current does not exceed the maxima defined by
 _battery_capacity_, _battery_max_current_ and _inverter_max_current_ (see above)